mcous/decoy/docs/usage/when.md

     assert result == Model(id="some-id")
 ```

 The "rehearsal" is simply a call to the stub wrapped inside `decoy.when`.
 Decoy is able to differentiate between rehearsal calls and actual calls.
 If the mock is called later **in exactly the same way as a rehearsal**, it will behave as configured.
-If you need to loosen the "exact argument match" behavior, see the [matchers docs](./matchers).
+If you need to loosen the "exact argument match" behavior, see [matchers](./matchers).

 The "rehearsal" API gives us the following benefits: